wigpi/scheduler-service/README.md

 - DATABASE_URL: The connection string for the PostgreSQL database.
 - PORT: The port on which the service will listen for incoming requests.
 - ADMIN_KEY: The API key used for authenticating requests to the service.
+- ENV: The environment in which the service is running (dev, prod).

 ## Authentication